 |Time||First letters of last name|

-The schematic below shows the careful layout of the Recreation Center for these two mass-testing times in September.
+The schematic below shows the careful layout of the Recreation Center for mass-testing each week.
 Each “o” represents a marking on the floor where participants will stand – it is not to scale but each spot is 6 feet apart.
 People will enter from the top of the schematic, go to a registration table, then go to a testing table, and will exit immediately after checking out for one-directional flow.

 MyQuest App Troubleshooting